acquanaturaleminerale/acquanaturaleminerale.github.io/docs/involvement.md

 ## Short overview (surface level)

 During my involvement in the Exerplaza project, I designed and implemented a SAML-based Single Sign-On authentication system integrated into the existing Flask application.
 My work focused on introducing external Identity Provider authentication while preserving the existing architecture and authentication flow.
-The final result is a functional SAML prototype validated through automated tests and end-to-end testing with a local Identity Provider.
+The final result of my work is a functional SAML Service Provider prototype integrated into Exerplaza, capable of completing the authentication flow with a single external Identity Provider and reducing the risk of reused authentication requests through persistent SAML request tracking.

 ---